Tokyo Olympics chief resigns over sexist comments | DW | 12.02.2021

 The head of the Tokyo Olympics 2020, Yoshiro Mori, resigned on Friday over sexist comments he made earlier this month, when he said that women talk too much.

-Mori said he apologized for Tthe trouble I caused," and said it was important that the Olympics be held succesfully.
+Mori said he apologized for "the trouble I caused," and said it was important that the Olympics be held succesfully, in comments to a meeting of senior officials of the Organising Committee.

+"If my presence causes trouble, our efforts so far have been brought to nothing," Mori said.

 Mori, a former prime minister, had initially apologized but refused to step down.
 This drew criticism from sponsors, pundits, and led to an online petition that drew more than 150,000 signatures.